ImageView element accessibility label

 Suggests meaningful labels

-- The alt text is generated in the same language as the screen content.
+- Suggests the label in the same language as the surrounding screen content.

 How to fix